-Jeg Coughlin Jr. enters this weekend’s NHRA O’Reilly Auto Parts Nationals as the fourth-seeded driver in the Pro Stock class.
-Coughlin trails leader Mike Edwards by 87 points with five events remaining in the NHRA Countdown to the Championship playoffs.
+Jeg Coughlin Jr. enters this weekend’s NHRA Toyo Tires Nationals as the sixth-seeded driver in the Pro Stock class.
+Coughlin trails leader Mike Edwards by 151 points with three events remaining in the NHRA Countdown to the Championship playoffs.

-Racing in the Top Dragster class, Jeg Jr. also won the NHRA O’Reilly Midwest Nationals earlier this season behind the wheel of his brother, John’s 200-mph JEGS.com dragster.
-He posted a runner up finish in Pro Stock at the same event.
+Racing in the Top Dragster class, Jeg Jr. also won the NHRA O’Reilly Midwest Nationals earlier this season behind the wheel of his brother, John’s 200-mph JEGS.com dragster

 Team JEGS – By the Numbers